Architects: Holst Architecture; Adjaye Associates (past partner)

 - A public outdoor space.

 The designs featured on this page are early drafts and are not final.
+Watch the library come together in a livestream from the construction site.

 On July 8, 2022, Multnomah County Library and TriMet announced an initial agreement to begin a due diligence period of 120 days to negotiate the library’s prospective purchase of the Gresham City Hall Park and Ride as the site for the East County library.
 On October 24, 2022, the parties extended the due diligence period by 60 days with a goal of finalizing the agreement and purchase by early 2023.
 The purchase was finalized on June 30, 2023.